 Finally, when you are on a Peerpoint assignment, you will also have access to:

-- An A&O partner or senior lawyer contact;
+- An A&O Shearman partner or senior lawyer contact;

 What do I need to consider before becoming a legal consultant?